 I referenced this post by Ariejan de Vroom for some of this information.

-If you fix something and need to reference what was fixed in a bugzilla thread, you can get consistent output with the rest of GIMP log messages by using:
+If you fix something and need to reference what was fixed in a Gitlab issue thread, you can get consistent output with the rest of GIMP log messages by using:

 git show --stat

-and pasting the results into the bugzilla message.
+and pasting the results into the Gitlab message.